isnoek/javajson/README.md

 which returns the json string

-Limitations
+Update 03-08-2016

-At this moment generic types are not supported
+Generic types are now supported as are fields of inherited classes with this annotation